-As a young girl, and then a young professional woman on Wall Street, I learned very quickly about “filtering” my thoughts.
+As a young girl and then a young professional woman on Wall Street, I learned very quickly about “filtering” my thoughts.
 This is different from being an effective communicator.
 It’s a thinking process that occurs simultaneously while speaking.
-It’s the process of choosing what to say (and what not to say) for a variety of reasons whether it be for what’s appropriate to the situation, fear of rejection (and any other number of fears), or even packaging thinking to ensure the “right” message is communicated.
+It’s the process of choosing what to say (and what not to say) for a variety of reasons, whether it be for what’s appropriate to the situation, fear of rejection (and any other number of fears), or even packaging thinking to ensure the “right” message is communicated.

 This filtering process, while at times can be great wisdom to know what, when, and how to say something, at other times can leave us feeling unexpressed.
-The unconscious habit of filtering can have the affect of forgetting all of the thoughts and feelings that are being pushed to the side and result in our feeling unheard and unseen – one of the most painful experiences a human being can have.
+The unconscious habit of filtering can affect forgetting all of the thoughts and feelings that are being pushed to the side and result in our feeling unheard and unseen – one of the most painful experiences a human being can have.

 - Then about 10 years ago, I began blogging.
-Inspired by the movie “Julie and Julia”, my blogging adventure was about celebrating a milestone birthday year and for an entire year I wrote every day what I was learning in this new chapter of my life.
+Inspired by the movie “Julie and Julia,” my blogging adventure was about celebrating a milestone birthday year, and for an entire year, I wrote every day what I was learning in this new chapter of my life.

-- My latest adventure with journaling is LIMITING the use of words and using a great deal of imagery and creative expression.
+- My latest adventure with journaling is LIMITING using words and using a great deal of imagery and creative expression.
 While language is clearly a necessary form for communication, it can also be a great limiter and source of misunderstanding.
 But images and music can take us to deeper awareness.
 They side-step the filter of the left brain and are powered by the right, non-linear side of the brain.

 How do you express yourself?
-How do you use words and images to know yourself better, before speaking?
+How do you use words and images to know yourself better before speaking?

 This video will introduce you to the topics and journals we’ve created for Women Connected Circles.
 And you can learn more about Women Connected Circles here.

 Want to learn more about how you can get the transformation you desire?
-Click here to discover Women Connected Coaching and sign-up for a FREE 30-minute coaching session with me.